 The agreed boundary treatment scheme ensured that appropriate treatments were presented on the main route through the development as well on routes which would be well used by pedestrians when accessing the public open space.
 The provision of the additional fencing, within the private amenity areas of the relevant plots, would not comprise the integrity of the overall design given that they would not be readily visible in views established from the public domain.
-The fencing would also be screened by the properties on Parkdale.
+The fencing would also be screened by an area of woodland between Nos.
+55 and 83 Parkdale.